PERSONS OF INTEREST

 "What a splendid man to have at the head of a nation!"

-Lord Curzon was one of Major Gordon's best acquaintance and a good friend.
-Gordon met him while working for the Duke of Wellington and both men counted on each other many times during the war.
+Lord Curzon was one of Major Gordon's best acquaintance and a good friend during the First World War.
+Major Gordon met him while working for the Duke of Wellington and both men counted on each other many times during the war.
 After war Lord Curzon, asked Gordon to become his personal secretary, but due to the health of his wife, Gordon had to decline the position.

 Major General Charles George Gordon has a role in Major A. A. Gordon's childhood in Swiss.
 The General's nephews went to the same school as Major Gordon and his elder brother.
 Major General Gordon, taught the Sunday school in Lausanne and was well respected by the students and adored with his interesting stories.
 Charles Gordon was stationed mostly in Asia and the southeast during his military career and was killed during the siege of Khartoum in January 1885.

 Major Gordon met with Duke Mecklenburg during Their Highness' trip with through England and Scotland in autumn 1904 and acted as their cicerone in Scotland.
 The visit in Scotland lasted about 10 day's in which the Duke and Duchess met Major Gordon's wife and children.
 On their departure, their Highness' presented him with a large silver Quaich for his hospitality.

 Elsie Knocker and Marie Chisholm where two British Nurses who aided over a hundred wounded soldiers and were both decorated with the Military Medal for saving a crashed German pilot in No-mansland.
 Gordon regularly visits them in the city of Pervuyse during his time off, and provided them mostly with canned food.